Opinion de-polarization in social networks with GNNs: Experiments

 So far, we have only discussed how the two algorithms compare, in terms of the final polarization that they achieve.
 As we have already mentioned, the \textbf{GreedyExt} algorithm, is not efficient for large graphs, because of its high computational complexity.
 Particularly, the evaluation of every node independently at each timestep increases the complexity dramatically.
 This is exactly where we expect the \textbf{GNN-GreedyExt} to excel, achieving the demonstrated close to optimal depolarization much faster.
 In the following set of experiments we demonstrate two key points: (i) the \textbf{GNN-GreedyExt} outperforms the \textbf{GreedyExt} in terms of inference speed, and (ii) the inference speed advantage of \textbf{GNN-GreedyExt} increases as the depolarizing graph's size increases.

-In \cref{fig:time_livejorunal} the two algorithms are compared over the LiveJournal and Wiretaping datasets.
-Each bar corresponds to the time required (in seconds) for the corresponding algorithm to complete.
-For this experiment we set $K = 50$ without loss of generality.
+We compared the two algorithms over the LiveJournal and Wiretaping datasets.
+Table \ref{table:2} shows the time required for each algorithm to terminate.
+For this experiment we set $K=50$ without loss of generality.

-As the picture shows, the \textbf{GNN-GreedyExt} outperforms the \textbf{GreedyExt} in terms of time.
-Similar results hold for the other datasets as well.
+Clearly, \textbf{GNN-GreedyExt} outperforms the \textbf{GreedyExt} in terms of time.
+For the Wiretaping graph it terminates 16 times faster.

 Finally, the next experiment compares the time to complete of the two algorithms for graphs with various sizes.
-In \cref{fig:time_vs_graph} the y-axis shows the required time to complete, while the x-axis has the graphs' sizes.
+In Fig.~\ref{fig:time_vs_graph} the y-axis shows the required time to complete, while the x-axis has the graphs' sizes.
 As we can see, the required time for the \textbf{GreedyExt} algorithm grows very quickly with respect to the graph size.
 In contrast the time to complete for the \textbf{GNN-GreedyExt} grows much slower, with respect to the size of the graph.

 Moreover, the time advantage of the \textbf{GNN-GreedyExt} against the \textbf{GreedyExt}, is larger, for larger graphs.
 In other words, it increases with respect to the size of the underlying graph.
 In the examples that we have shown where large graphs were involved, the LiveJournal and the Wiretaping datasets, the \textbf{GNN-GreedyExt} is $\times 10$ and $\times 16$ times faster respectively.